rmolinari/thesis_1999/1999_thesis.typ

 All cycles begin in state 0.
 A cycle is _started_ by letting it pass from state 0 to another state, as determined by its history.
 In starting, a given cycle $(j, k)$ may in fact start subsequent cycles at the same stage, depending on whether cycle $(j, k)$ has been abandoned in the past.
 This may start a "cascade" of cycle-startings.
 See state 0, below.
-A cycle is _reset_ by putting it back into state 0, returing its restraints to 0 and undefining the values of its parameters $u$ and $v$.
+A cycle is _reset_ by putting it back into state 0, returning its restraints to 0 and undefining the values of its parameters $u$ and $v$.
 //
 (Note that the paper @CLW1989 uses
 "_cancelled_" for this operation.
 We reserve this word for another purpose: see the description of the priority tree construction in
-@section2.3.3 below.)
+@section2.2.3 below.)
 //
-A cycle is _abandoned_ by returing its restraints to 0 and stopping all activity for that cycle.
+A cycle is _abandoned_ by returning its restraints to 0 and stopping all activity for that cycle.
 This is done when a cycle has categorically failed to satisfy $R_e$, due to the squandering of the various $G$-changes to which it has access.
 We gain through this failure the correct definition of a value for one of the functionals $Gamma_j(C)$ or $Delta(C)$.
 A cycle is said to _act_ whenever it moves from one state to another.
 An exception to this is the transition from state~2 to state~3: this transition is made purely for bookkeeping purposes.

-Also, when (say) cycle $(j, k)$ acts and in doing so resets cycles to its right, we enirely discard any functionals $Gamma_l(C)$ for $l > j$, starting them completely afresh if ever needed.
+Also, when (say) cycle $(j, k)$ acts and in doing so resets cycles to its right, we entirely discard any functionals $Gamma_l(C)$ for $l > j$, starting them completely afresh if ever needed.

 Cycle $(j,k)$ of the strategy proceeds as follows.